Today we are learning simple steps to declutter your kitchen. Just follow this guide to create a tidy minimalist kitchen that you’ll love.

 Using minimalist tips you can create the neat and tidy kitchen of your dreams too.

-12 Steps to Declutter your Kitchen like a Minimalist
+12 Steps to Create a Minimalist Kitchen that’s Clutter-Free

 Alright!
 Here we go – tons of great tips and tricks to create a clutter free kitchen in no time!

 Anytime I work on a project I like to start with the easy stuff.
-Mismatched Tupperware is anything without a matching partner.
 No lid?
 No bottom?
 No problem!
 Gather them all up and off they go.
 Check the bottom to see if they can be placed in the recycle bin.
 That’s a great guilt-free way take care of them.

-Growing up our silverware was a hodge-podge of different sets my mom had acquired over the year.
-The end result was that we had enough forks for our family of four to eat for two weeks without running out.
+Growing up our silverware was a hodge-podge of different sets my mom had acquired over decades.
+The end result was that we had enough forks for our family of four to eat for two weeks without running needing to do the dishes.

 It’s amazing how a cleared off counter can quickly create a clean kitchen.
 All you need is a few simple solutions to keep items off your counter: